 Daladier felt the theme was nicely aligned with her ceramics, so she designed pieces just for the event (the parties are an understated way for her to showcase new work and connect with old and new friends).
 First, she molded oyster shells in clay and glazed them in an opaque white.
 Then, drawing inspiration from rustic cheese boards, Daladier designed flat slab ceramics for her homemade loaves of bread.
 Her son knows a fisherman in Normandy, and a friend drove from Paris to fetch several bushels of oysters the day of the party.
 Daladier, Soulier, and Demory shucked the oysters, finishing the task moments before the guests arrived.
-As Demory says, "You can't open them too early, otherwise they'll dry out so it's a lot of last minute work."
-In addition to the oysters, the menu included white and opalescent fare: brie cheese, white wine, yogurt ice cream, and rice pudding.
+As Demory says, "You can't open them too early, otherwise they'll dry out so it's a lot of last-minute work."
+In addition to the oysters, the menu included white and opalescent fare: brie, white wine, yogurt ice cream, and rice pudding.

-Above: The table setting before the party; photographs via Daladier's Journal.
+Above: The table setting before the party.

 Above: Demory notes, "The great thing about oysters is that you don't need a plate, just a little fork, so no dishes involved."

-Above: Ceramics are molded from beach shells, then coated in a high-gloss, white glaze.
+Above: Ceramics are molded from beach shells, then coated in a high-gloss white glaze.

-Above: Daladier's matte-glazed bread boards have a rustic, sea-shell like appeal.
+Above: Daladier's matte-glazed bread boards have a rustic, seashell-like appeal.

-Above: Oysters in tow from Normandy.
+Above: Crates of oysters from Normandy.

 Above: Daladier's oyster-inspired serving dishes.

-Above: Ikea's Salvka Red Wine Glass is a quick fix for an impromptu party, priced at $4.99 for a pack of six.
+Above: Ikea's Salvka Red Wine Glass is a quick fix for an impromptu party, priced at $4.79 for a pack of six.